 Mission UCHIMIZU 2020 will enrich a New Normal in the post-COVID-19 world

-Mission UCHIMIZU is a new type of social action to tackle global warming as well as the heat-island phenomenon by learning from the tradition of UCHIMIZU, an old custom of sprinkling water with a ladle on streets and gardens.
+Mission UCHIMIZU is a new type of social action to tackle global warming as well as the heat-island phenomenon by learning from the tradition of UCHIMIZU, an old custom of sprinkling water with a ladle or by hand on streets and gardens.

-Since then, the Mission UCHIMIZU headquarters has been seeking ways to call for action in this new living environment that no one has ever experienced.
-Therefore, they held an online meeting, which was attended by experts from the water sector and event industry, to discuss this year's project with other stakeholders from across Japan.
+Since then, the Mission UCHIMIZU headquarters (secretariat: Japan Water Forum) has been seeking ways to call for action in this new living environment that no one has ever experienced.
+Therefore, we held an online meeting which was attended by experts from the water sector and event industry to discuss this year's project with stakeholders from across Japan.

 Please visit the official website of UCHIMIZU 2020 for details and the latest news.
 Relevant english pages will be available soon.